Javascript is not enabled.

 Hurtado, who now works as a licensed real estate agent, wants to help families achieve their dreams of owning a home while they’re achieving a sense of stability and financial independence.
 He is also looking to get a part-time job with a nonprofit that helps children in need.

-“My own family immigrated to the U.S. when I was 7,” Hurtado says.
-“I know how owning a home can bring a sense of stability, and I also want to take some of the lessons I’ve learned over the years to help other families.”
+“My own family immigrated to the US when I was 7,” Hurtado says.
+“I know how owning a home can bring a sense of stability and I also want to take some of the lessons I’ve learned over the years to help other families.”

 Hurtado isn’t alone in his desire to remain in the workforce.
 Ward says T. Rowe Price’s latest annual “Retirement Savings and Spending Study” found that about 20 percent of retirees are working either part- or full-time.
+In May 2024, Indeed Flex surveyed 1,000 adults between the ages of 62 and 85.
+One out of every 5 respondents reported they had returned to work due to rising expenses.
+Indeed Flex, a website that helps people find temporary work, also reported its usage among people age 62 and older had grown 70 percent compared with January 2024.

 “The reasons retirees return to work vary along gender and marital lines,” Ward says.
 “Our study found women and single retirees are more likely to cite income as the primary motivator for working into retirement, while men were more likely to cite social connections as a motivator to return to work.”